Commercial Vehicle or Trailer (CVT) Permit Policy

 Applications for permits for trailers will need to be accompanied by the V5 of the authorised vehicle (see section 3.1) that will be towing the trailer.

-A CVT Permit must be presented to site staff on each visit to a HWRC and will be retained on site.
-Access will not be granted to residents who do not provide a valid CVT Permit on arrival.
-If a resident visits the site more than once in one day, each visit will be counted separately and one CVT Permit will be required per visit.
+CVT Permits must be presented to site staff every time a commercial vehicle or trailer is used to visit a HWRC.
+If a resident visits the site more than once in one day, each visit will be counted separately.

 The CVT Permit will not allow commercial waste to be brought into the HWRCs.
 If site attendants suspect that waste is of commercial origin they are within their rights to prevent the site user from depositing that material.
 Site staff will pass details of the CVT Permit holder to the Council's Awareness and Enforcement team for further investigation.

-Should vehicle details change then any previously issued CVT Permits must be returned before replacements will be provided.
-This will be on a like for like number basis.
-For example, if a request is made to change a registration number where six visits have been made then the replacement will consist of six CVT Permits.
+Should vehicle details change then any paper CVT Permits must be returned to the Council before replacements will be provided.
+Replacement permits will be issued on a like for like number basis.
+For example, if a request is made to change a registration number where seven visits have been made then the replacement permit will consist of five uses.

-If a householder sells a vehicle the Permits must not be passed to the new owner, they must be returned to the Council.
-The new owner would need to make their own application.
+If a householder sells a vehicle the Permit must not be passed to the new owner.
+The new owner will need to make their own application.